Manta-Network/docs/docs/manta/DevelopOnDolphin.md

 ## Development Tools

-* API: A set of functionality which connects your public address (polkadot-js), your private addresses (signer) and manages the creation of the payloads required for MantaPay extrinsics.
-In order to use the Manta SDK please refer to [API.md](Api.md).
+* SDK: A set of functionality which connects your public address (polkadot-js), your private addresses (signer) and manages the creation of the payloads required for MantaPay extrinsics.
+In order to use the Manta SDK please refer to [SDK](SDK.md) section.
 * Signer: The signer is a desktop application which generates zero knowledge proofs and manages the private keys of your UTXOs.
 The signer is open sourced and you find instruction to set it up locally at [manta-signer](https://github.com/Manta-Network/manta-signer).
 * [zombienet](https://github.com/paritytech/zombienet) or the deprecated [polkadot-launch](https://github.com/paritytech/polkadot-launch) tool can help you set up a full relaychain + parachain network.